 David is the founder of Global Music Visions, a community interest company that brings the benefits of music to blind, visually impaired and disabled people by using music software technology.

 David is partially sighted.
 He has ocular albinism, which is a genetic eye condition, and nystagmus, which causes involuntary eye movements.
 He has no 3D vision and so changes in height such as steps and kerbs are everyday obstacles for him.

-David is keen to help breakdown barriers surrounding disabilities, by talking to people about what it is like to have a visual impairment, and how, with a little more understanding, they can have a positive effect on someone’s life.
-This includes looking at other ways of creating equal opportunities for them.
+David is keen to help break down barriers surrounding disabilities.
+He wants to talk to people about what it is like to have a visual impairment and how, with a little more understanding, they can have a positive effect on someone’s life.
+This includes looking at other ways of creating equal opportunities.

 Having gained his GSCEs at mainstream school, he achieved a BTEC Extended National Diploma in Music Technology at a mainstream college.
 Next came study at the Royal National College for the Blind, Hereford, where he completed a work-based training programme in Music Technology and Sound Engineering.

 He learnt how assistive technology could help him perform tasks and realised this knowledge could open up a new world of music technology to other blind, visually impaired and disabled people.

 This led him to found Global Music Visions CIC, which offers the chance to participate, enjoy and achieve with music, one-to-one or in small group workshops.

 Toucan Diversity Training gave David the opportunity to become an accredited trainer.

 He has a Level 3 Award in Education and Training.